bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-development-kit-bdk.md

 Mark Erhardt: 00:22:14

-I think some inroads has been made with descriptors and PSPT, especially as a transfer format.
+I think some inroads has been made with descriptors and PSBT, especially as a transfer format.
 And I think that some, at least that has been adopted by hardware signing devices.
 Can't make any more promises beyond that.